mdalmaruf/SAS-Tutorial/SAS Basic Part 7.md

    var Birth Death InfantDeath;
 run;
 ```
+**Explanation:**

+- PROC STANDARD: Standardizes the variables to have a mean of 0 and a standard deviation of 1.
+- out=Poverty_std: Saves the standardized dataset as Poverty_std.
+- var Birth Death InfantDeath: Specifies the variables to standardize

 ## Step 2: K-Means Clustering using PROC FASTCLUS

 The PROC FASTCLUS procedure in SAS performs the K-means clustering.